Welcome to Gaylord Community Schools

 Angie Crawley (Class of 2010) and Kyle Wilson (Class of 2008)

-MSU Marching Band will be traveling to Pasadena to march in the Tournament of Roses Parade
+MSU Marching Band traveled to Pasadena to march in the Tournament of Roses Parade

 KEEPING KIDS HEALTHY